danieldesrochers/idasen-ui/README.md

 - Run 'idasen-ui.exe'

-For faster access to the application, consider creating a shortcut in the desktop and start menu.
+For faster access to the application, consider creating a shortcut on your desktop and start menu.

 How To Use Idasen-UI
 ====================